blueputty01/hoyahacks24/README.md

 ## ❓ General

-Built for the 2024 Hoya Hacks hackathon, we built a security advice chatbot as demonstration of a highly scalable method to increase digital literacy among the general population.
+For the 2024 Hoya Hacks hackathon, we built a security advice chatbot as demonstration of a highly scalable method to increase digital literacy among the general population.

 🏆 We won the CloudFlare track!